-\Cref{fig:14} gives us an overview on the evolution of the average kinetic energy of individual species for different system lengths ($\Tilde{x} $) and beam velocities ($v_b$).
-For the subsonic case (see \cref{fig:14} (a)) with lengths $\Tilde{x} = 512$, and $\Tilde{x} = 1024$, the average kinetic energies for electrons and ions seem to follow the same trend.
+Figure \ref{fig:11} gives us an overview of the evolution of the average kinetic energy of individual species for different system lengths ($\Tilde{x} $) and beam velocities ($v_b$).
+For the subsonic case (see figure\ref{fig:11} (a)) with lengths $\Tilde{x} = 512$, and $\Tilde{x} = 1024$, the average kinetic energies for electrons and ions seem to follow the same trend.
 At around $\tau \sim 100$, as the instability starts to develop in the system ($\Tilde{x} = 512$), the ion energy falls rapidly and transfers energy to electrons.
-One important observation for sonic case is the longer system length takes greater time to develop instability.
-For sonic and supersonic cases (see \cref{fig:14}b and \cref{fig:14}c) due to the higher beam velocity, the system starts to support the wave growth faster and the energy becomes oscillatory.
-For near hypersonic case (see figure \ref{fig:14} (d)), we did not notice any difference in the trend.
-From \cref{fig:14} it is clear that the growth is stronger for systems with longer lengths as compared to shorter ones unlike the case reported by Koshkarov et al. \cite{koshkarov2015ion}.
-The difference may have been caused by type of beam source used in the respective systems.
-The stronger growth for the longer system can be explained in terms of average kinetic energies for particle (see figure \ref{fig:14}).
-For shorter systems, the instability is triggered faster and in due process the ions start to loose their energy to the electrons.
-Therefore, the wave modes start to disperse faster as compared to the larger systems.
-Due to the presence of the conducting boundary, the particles are removed as soon as they hit the boundary leading to a self-consistent formation of the sheath.
-The presence of sheath influences the particle flow to the boundary.
-Shorter system gets affected strongly in contrast to longer systems.
-In figures \ref{fig:10} and \ref{fig:12}, we can see that for the same $\Tilde{v_b}$, the ion velocities are limited to $\sim 3$ for shorter system, whereas ions have higher velocities ($\sim 5$) in the larger system.
+One important observation for the sonic case is that it takes a longer time to develop instability for the larger system length.
+For sonic and supersonic cases (see figure \ref{fig:11}b and \ref{fig:11}c), due to the higher beam velocity, the system starts to support the wave growth faster and the energy becomes oscillatory.
+For the near highly supersonic case (see figure \ref{fig:9} (d)), we did not notice any difference in the trend.
+From figure\ref{fig:9} it is clear that the growth is stronger for systems with longer lengths as compared to shorter ones similar to the case reported by Koshkarov et al. \cite{koshkarov2015ion}.